-Roast Pork Tenderloin with Apricots and Fennel.
+Oven Baked Pork Tenderloin with Apricots

 The light aniseed flavour of the fennel here marries beautifully with sharp and sweet apricots.

-Then we have gin, not the first alcoholic ingredient that many think of cooking with.
-I have no idea why as that juniper flavour is wonderful particularly with fennel.
-It also ties up with the unique and remarkable flavour of Tasmanian pepper.
+I have no idea why as that juniper flavour is wonderful, particularly with fennel.
+It also ties up with the unique and remarkable flavour of Tasmanian pepper berry beautifully.

 In short, there is a world of difference between the two!
 Yet for some reason I often see the two confused with each other online.